d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 Once the software is installed, the first thing to do is obtain the required libraries.

 * Timer library was created by Simon Monk as modified by JChristensen  https://github.com/JChristensen/Timer The KNOWN LIBRARY BUG (timer.cpp) - identified by mattnichols 5/20/14 - has no known affect on the code.
-Also, the Timer library release downloads as "Timer-master-2".
+Also, the Timer library release zip file downloads to your computer as "Timer-master-2".
 Before loading into the Arduino IDE, change the name to "Timer"
 * SmartThings library available from https://www.dropbox.com/s/8hon320qmuio8fz/Shield%20Library.zip
 * SoftwareSerial library was default library provided with Arduino IDE

 Once you have the zip files downloaded and you have changed the name for the Timer zip file, you can import them within the Arduino IDE.
 Go to the Sketch:Import Library;Add Library drop down menu.
 Once you have added the libraries, they will show up under Sketch:Add Library:Contributed as "Timer" and "SmartThings".
 Be sure the Timer library is installed as "Timer"

+Hint: Also make sure that under the <Tools<Boards menu, you have select Arduino MEGA 2560 as the board.
+Otherwise you will receive a compile error and/or the code will not finish transferring to the Arduino MEGA

-You can connect the Arduino Uno to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer to tehe Arduino.
+You can connect the Arduino MEGA to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer to the Arduino.

 Pairing instructions for the Arduino to the SmartThings hub can be found at SmartThings.com and are copied here: